Mexico cuts budget for all, from athletes to archaeologists

 “We have gone from republican austerity to Franciscan poverty,” said Joel Santos, head of the researchers’ union at the institute.
 Never well-paid, many experts are employed on temporary contracts.

-Across the government, Lopez Obrador’s administration has eliminated many consultancy and management positions, and thousands more public servants have resigned.
+Across the government, Lopez Obrador’s administration has eliminated consultancy and management positions, and thousands more public servants have resigned.

+Economist Valeria Moy says the government has plenty of fat to trim, but notes that this year’s federal budget of $5.8 trillion pesos ($304 billion) is about the same size as the 2018 budget.
+Lopez Obrador took office in December, allowing him to craft the 2019 budget.

+“There is money,” said Moy, “it’s just being redirected” to the president’s social and infrastructure projects, some of which appear to be “almost whims” that lack sound research to determine their viability or potential negative impacts.

+“It’s what the president decides, what the president wants — and that’s what’s done,” said Moy.

+Finance Minister Carlos Urzua resigned last week citing similar concerns, saying the administration has taken public policy decisions “without sufficient sustenance.”

-But beyond just cutting the fat, everyone from scientists to doctors and police are warning that the president is cutting to the bone.
+Everyone from scientists to doctors and police warn that the president is cutting to the bone.

+Many blame the May air pollution emergency in the capital on over-ambitious budget cuts, because the Environmental Ministry lacked the tools and manpower to detect and combat brush fires that carpeted much of the country in heavy smog.

 The country’s Science and Technology Consultative Forum, a sort of umbrella group of science academies and businesses groups, has warned that the cuts threaten research into everything from chronic diseases to climate change to agriculture.